FILM REVIEWS

 No surprisingly, the scribe is Ernest Lehman, who had earlier penned another brilliant film, “North by Northwest,” here loosely adapting to the screen the novel “The Rainbird Pattern” by Victor Canning.

-In quite an ingenious way, the paths of the two couples criss-cross, and it turns out that Adamson is really the missing nephew.
+In quite an ingenious way, the paths of the two couples crisscross, and it turns out that Adamson is really the missing nephew.

-The film’s title point to numerous plots and plotting.
+The film’s title point to numerous plotting.
 Each of the character had at some point engaged in a deviant plotting.
 Julia Rainbird had persuaded her sister Harriet to give up her illegit son.
 As a child, Adamson (aka as Edward Shoebridge) had plotted to kill his adoptive parents, Harry and Sadie, who are now buried in a family plot.

 Some recurring Hitchcock themes run through the narrative.
 Like “To Catch a Thief” and “Marnie,” there is a connection between theft and sexuality.
 Except there is greater self-consciousness about it: Fran feels sexually aroused when engaging in stealing and kidnapping.

-The pursuit of a missing individual is an issue that had concerned Hitchcock in a dozen films, going back to such 1930s British gems as “The Thirty-Nine Steps” and “The Lady Vanishes.”
+The pursuit of a missing individual is an issue that had concerned Hitchcock in a dozen films, going back to such 1930s British gems as “The 39 Steps” and “The Lady Vanishes.”
+Except that here the missing man, Adamson, is a kidnapper himself, specializing in kidnapping upper class men and professionals, whom he hides in his basement.

 Stylistically, the movie is marked by symmetry.
 The first and last images are the same: Close-up of Blanche at night.